AlexWaha/dockdev/README.md

 - 🔧 `dockdev`: CLI manager (Go)
 - 📁 `templates/`: reusable template files
 > You can extend docker-compose.yml.tmpl with your containers
-- 🌍 `shared-services/`: reverse proxy & global services (Mysql)
+- 🌍 `shared-services/`: reverse proxy & shared Mysql DB
 - 🛠 `.ipmap.env`
->📘 Reference file for developers, to track which domain was assigned to which IP
+>📘 Reference file for developers, to track which containers was assigned to which IP
 - 🔌 All containers in one shared Docker `bridge` network

 ---